Marshall House (New Cumberland, West Virginia)

-Marshall House, also known as McNeil House, is a historic home located at New Cumberland, Hancock County, West Virginia.
-It was built in 1887 and is a 2 1/2-story, Queen Anne style brick dwelling.
-It was built by West Virginia State Senator Oliver S. Marshall (1850-1934) and remained his home until his death.
+The Marshall House, also known as the McNeil House, is a historic residence in New Cumberland, West Virginia, United States.
+Built in 1887, it is a 2 1/2-story Queen Anne style brick dwelling.
+The house was built by West Virginia State Senator Oliver S. Marshall (1850–1934) and remained his home until his death.
 It was listed on the National Register of Historic Places in 2001.

-The house is operated as the Hancock County Museum.
+The house operates as the Hancock County Historical Museum, housing local history artifacts spanning from the American Civil War through World War II.